Coyle scores, Earthquakes win 2-1 at Los Angeles FC - ExBulletin

 Coyle scores, Earthquakes win 2-1 at Los Angeles FC

-Coyle’s goal was pivotal for the San Jose Earthquakes in their 2-1 win over Los Angeles FC on Saturday.
+SAN JOSE, CA (Associated Press) – Coyle’s goal was a pivotal goal for the San Jose Earthquakes in their 2-1 win over Los Angeles FC on Saturday.

 Coyle’s winner came in the 77th minute to put the earthquakes (6-11-9) ahead 2-1.
 Tommy Thompson had a goal assist.
 Coyle, 18, in his fourth season in MLS, scored for the second time this season and first since April 2 in a 2-2 draw with Austin.